amjadfqs/apriori_algorithm/README.md

 A Step by step demo implementation of Apriori Algorithm.

-This project was for Data Mining Subject - C.S Department
+This project was for Data Mining Project - C.S Department

 ## Documentation